-The purpose of TENS is to provide a treatment option that is an alternative to or an improvement on existing therapies in individuals with essential tremor.
+The purpose of transcutaneous afferent patterned stimulation (TAPS) is to provide a treatment option that is an alternative to or an improvement on existing therapies in individuals with essential tremor.

 The following PICO was used to select literature to inform this review.